swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 -------------------------------------------------------------

-*   You might have already gotten a list of competitors and grouped them into direct, indirect, distant or not-a-competitor already.
+You might have already gotten a list of competitors and grouped them into direct, indirect, distant or not-a-competitor already.
+So why should you do Strategic Group Analysis?
-*   This exercise helps you verify your decisions and illustrate visually the competitor landscape that is understandable for everyone.
+*   The following exercise helps you verify your decisions and illustrate visually the competitor landscape that is understandable for everyone.
 *   It also helps identify shifts in the market
 *   It is easy to understand how the company can move into a more lucrative part of the market